Code of Support Foundation

 The Code of Support Foundation (COSF) is a U.S. nonprofit organization that provides assistance to military service members, veterans and their families, many of whom face multiple and complex challenges.
 Based in Alexandria, Virginia, the group offers three types of programs: casework, online networking among other military service organizations, and outreach efforts.

 Background

-The COSF was founded in 2011 by Alan Salisbury, a retired Army major general, with the goal of bridging a gap of understanding and engagement between military and civilian communities.
+COSF was founded in 2011 by Alan Salisbury, a retired Army major general, with the goal of bridging a gap of understanding and engagement between military and civilian communities.
 Working with retired military and civilian leaders, Salisbury developed the group's “Code of Support,” a set of six commitments all Americans can make to give meaning to the words, “support our troops.”
 The group works closely with other military service organizations to coordinate complementary support efforts.

 Services

 Issues such as suicide prevention and mental health are particularly important to COSF.
 The group encourages raising awareness among local communities, including schools, to ensure better support for military families.
 To address these and other challenges, the foundation offers three primary services designed to meet its vision of bridging the gap between military and civilian communities.